Eric Schmitt: Missouri Senate (2009–2017)

 On November 4, 2008, Schmitt was elected to the Missouri Senate.
 He represented the 15th district, which includes parts of central and western St. Louis County.
 Following the 2010 census, Schmitt's district was redrawn, but still centered around central St. Louis County.
 Schmitt ran unopposed in both the primary and general elections in 2012.

 In 2016, Schmitt sponsored S.B.
 572, which set a limit on the percent of revenue that Missouri local governments could obtain from non-traffic fines (such as fines for violation of city ordinances).
 The bill passed the state Senate in a 25–6 vote in January 2016.
 After the Ferguson unrest, Schmitt said that too many municipalities overrelied on fines to raise revenue and fund their budgets.
 He led the bipartisan legislative effort to bar cities, counties and law-enforcement agencies from setting traffic-ticket quotas.
 Schmitt worked with Senator Jamilah Nasheed and others on the legislation, which passed the State Senate in February 2016 and was enacted into law.

 In 2010, Schmitt, who has a son with autism, supported a bill in the Missouri General Assembly that required health insurers to pay up to $40,000 annually to beneficiaries for applied behavioral analysis, a type of autism therapy.
 In 2015, he worked to enact legislation allowing Missouri residents to establish tax-exempt savings accounts for relatives with disabilities.
 Governor Jay Nixon signed the bill in 2015.

 In the State Senate, Schmitt championed tax-cut legislation.
 He sponsored a major franchise tax cut, which passed.
 In 2013, he introduced legislation that would halve the state's corporate income tax and reduce taxes on C corporations.
 Schmitt and supporters promoted the tax as a way to match the Kansas experiment, while opponents called the taxes economically unsustainable.
 The legislation, enacted in 2014, also lowered state income taxes by 0.1% beginning in 2018.

+In 2016, Schmitt joined 23 other Republican members of the State Senate in voting in favor of SB 656, a bill that removed the requirement for a permit to open carry and added a "stand your ground" provision.
+After it passed the state legislature, Governor Jay Nixon vetoed the bill, but the veto was overruled.

-Missouri State Treasurer (2017–2019)
+Missouri state treasurer (2017–2019)

 Schmitt did not run for reelection to the Missouri Senate in 2016 because he was term-limited.
-Instead, he filed to run for Treasurer of Missouri in the 2016 elections.
+Instead, he filed to run for treasurer of Missouri in the 2016 elections.
 Schmitt ran as a Republican and was unopposed in the Republican primary.
 He defeated Democrat Judy Baker and Libertarian Sean O'Toole in the general election.

 Schmitt launched the MO ABLE program in 2017, which is similar to 529 college savings plans.
 He created the Show-Me Checkbook website which provides data on state spending, state revenues, payroll, debt obligations, and cash flow.
-In 2014, he sponsored legislation that made tax cuts when state revenues exceed financial triggers.
+In 2014, he sponsored legislation that triggered automatic tax cuts when state revenues exceed certain thresholds.